libhal-google/libhal/README.md

 Off interface functions are public class functions that a driver can have that is beyond what is available for the interface it is implementing.
-These functions usually configures a peripheral or device in a way that is outside of the scope of the implementing interface.
+These functions usually configure a peripheral or device in a way that is outside the scope of the implementing interface.
 For peripherals these are platform specific.
 For drivers these are device specific features.
 Examples of such specific functions are as follows: